Ma-Yier/RatGene/README.md

 ## Instructions

-RatGene adopts a ratio-based method to iteratively construct a series of mixed integer linear programming problems and solve them one by one to obtain candidate modification strategies for various networks until generating a solution that will satisfy the criterion of problem setting after the validation procedures.
+RatGene adopts a ratio-based method to iteratively construct a series of mixed integer linear programming problems and solve them one by one to obtain candidate modification strategies for various networks until generating a solution that will satisfy the criterion of the problem setting after the validation procedures.
 Optionally, the output results could be processed by a two-step approach to reduce the size of the modification strategy after the validation procedures and the new trimmed-size strategy will satisfy the criterion as well.

 ### Function